Mrt134/Experimental/1.0luminadocumentation/luminaplugins.rst

 :numref:`Figure %s: Task Manager (No Groups) <luminapanelplugin10>`

 Ensures that every window gets its own button on the panel.
-This plugin will use a large amount of space on the plugin, as every window will need to display a part of its title.
+This plugin will use a large amount of space on the panel, as every window will need to display a part of its title.
 This plugin is added to the default panel for Lumina.